sumeiyao/sumeiyao.github.io/content.en/_index.md

 <hr />

 💡 In addition to presenting my own existing content, I mainly record and update some of my learning experiences, notes and news.
 Interested in these content?
-Check out  this page: [Go to the blogs](/content/posts/_index.md)
+Check out  this page: [Go to the blogs](/content/posts).
+Sometimes I post Chinese-written blogs, see my [Chinese personal page](/zh) and [Chinese Blogs](/zh/posts)

-💬 If you have interesting ideas , contact me  by this [email](hi.sumeiyao@gmail.com).
+💬 If you have interesting ideas , contact me  by this [email](): hi.sumeiyao@gmail.com.

 .